 The full biblical case is on the On Gatekeeping page.
 Seven passages.
 One pattern.
 Share it freely.

-When someone tells you it is cheating, ask them what the rules are and who wrote them.
-There is no governing body for Christian music.
-There is no certification required to carry the name of Christ in a song.
+When someone tells you it is cheating, the honest answer is that there is no governing body for Christian music and no certification required to carry the name of Christ in a song.

-When someone tells you it puts real musicians out of work, remind them that you are a real musician.
-And that the music that exists because of this method would not exist without it.
+When someone tells you it puts real musicians out of work, the honest answer is that you are a real musician, and the music that exists because of this method would not exist without it.
 That is not a job taken.
 That is a voice added.

-When someone tells you it is not authentic, ask them whether the conviction behind the music is real.
+When someone tells you it is not authentic, the honest question back is whether the conviction behind the music is real.
 Whether the faith is real.
 Whether the person behind the tool is real.
 Authenticity is not a production method.
 It is a heart condition.

 You do not owe anyone a lengthy defence of your method.
 But if you want to engage, engage with Scripture.
 Not with opinion.
 Not with frustration.
 With the text.

-Every question that gets asked about AI and Christian music has already been answered on the FAQ page.
+Every question that gets asked about AI and Christian music has been answered on the FAQ page.
 Share it.
 Let the answers do the talking.
-And if someone demands to know why you are not disclosing your tools, the answer is at no-rulebook.html.
-No artist ever has and there is no rule that says you must.
+And if someone demands to know why you are not disclosing your tools, no artist ever has, and there is no rule that says you must.

-The gatekeeping page traces the same argument through seven biblical examples.
+The gatekeeping page traces the same argument through Scripture.
 Every single time, God was on the side of the person being silenced, not the person doing the silencing.
 Share that too.

 And then get back to making music.
 The argument is not the mission.
 The mission is the mission.